-1 pecification are readily available to CMS upon request through
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-the Medicaid agency or the operating agency (if applications of the medicaid agency or the operating agency (if applications). able).
+Ser vice Type:

-Service Type: Other Service
+Otl her Service

-specified in statute. ests the authority to provide the following additional service not
+As provided in 42 CFR §440.180(b)(9), the State requ nests the authority to provide the following additional service no

-Service Title:
+cified in statute.

-201100
+Ser vice Title:

-Community Transition Services
+Co mmunity Transition Services

-HCBS Taxonomy:
+НС CBS Taxonomy:

 Category 1: Sub-Category 1:

 16 Community Transition Services 16010 community transition services

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Service Definition (Scope):
+Ser vice Definition (Scope):

 Category 4: Sub-Category 4:

-Community Transition Services are non-recurring set-up expenses for individuals who have transitioned from a Medicaid-funded institution to a private residence where the person is directly responsible for his or her living expenses.
-Medicaid-funded institutions include ICF/IID, ICF/ORC, nursing facilities, and psychiatric hospitals, including state hospitals, where the participant has resided for at least 90 consecutive days.
+Community Transition Services are non-recurring set-up expenses for individuals who are transitioning from an institution or correctional facility to a private residence where the person is directly responsible for his or her living expenses.
+Institutions include ICF/IID, ICF/ORC, nursing facilities, and psychiatric hospitals, including state hospitals, where the participant has resided for at least 90 consecutive days.
 Allowable expenses are those necessary to enable an individual to establish his or her basic living arrangement that do not constitute room and board.
 Community Transition Services are limited to the following: